arossi1/photobook/README.md

 PhotoBook is a collection of components that catalogs / indexes unorganized directories of images to a database and exposes an interface for viewing, exploitation, and administration.
 The back-end is written in Python, with a HTML/Javascript front-end UI.

 Dependencies:
-- Python 2.7
+- Python 3.7
-- peewee
+- sqlalchemy

 The indexer has the following features:
 - create Catalog (name, description, path)